FREQUENTLY ASKED QUESTIONS

 How will I get my tickets if I purchased them over the phone or online?

-All tickets purchased over the phone are held at Will Call unless the buyer requests the tickets be delivered.
-All mailed tickets are subject to a $2 delivery fee.
+All tickets purchased have the option to be held Will Call, emailed (print-at-home), or mailed via USPS.
+All tickets mailed via USPS are subject to a $2 delivery fee.
 Requests for delivery must be made before the credit card payment has been processed, no exceptions.

-Tickets bought online may be printed from the computer once the transaction has been finalized.
-If multiple seats were purchased in a single transaction, all the seats numbers will be shown on a single ticket.
+Tickets bought online or through the Box Office may be printed from the computer once the transaction has been finalized.
+If you choose to print your tickets from home, you will receive two emails—a confirmation email for the ticket transaction and a second email with the tickets attached as a .pdf file.
+If multiple seats were purchased in a single transaction, each ticket will have its own page.
 For any printer-related issues, please contact the Box Office and we will reprint the tickets to be held at Will Call.

 I can no longer attend the performance I purchased tickets for.
 What are your refund and exchange policies?